Court Rules Severance Pay Not Subject to FICA

 The law on whether or not employers should withhold payroll taxes on severance payments is not settled.

 Getting laid off is bad enough; but, to add insult to injury, FICA taxes (Social Security and Medicare taxes) are routinely withheld from severance payments to laid off workers and paid to the IRS.
 One court has ruled this is wrong, but the issue remains unsettled.

-Ordinarily, employees and employers each pay a 6.2% Social Security tax on employee wages up to an annual cap ($110,100 for 2012), plus a 1.45% Medicare tax on all wages, for a total 15.3% tax up to the annual cap.
-(However, for 2011-2012, the employee portion of the Social Security tax was reduced to 4.2%.)
+Ordinarily, employees and employers each pay a 6.2% Social Security tax on employee wages up to an annual cap, plus a 1.45% Medicare tax on all wages, for a total 15.3% tax up to the annual cap.
 Together these taxes are known as FICA, payroll, or employment taxes.
 The employer withholds the employee's taxes from his or her pay and sends it to the IRS along with its own matching payments.
 So this is money the employee never sees.

 FICA taxes must be paid only on employee wages.
 Do "wages" include severance payments made to workers who are involuntarily laid off?
 This question arose when Quality Stores laid off a substantial number of workers after it filed for Chapter 11 bankruptcy and closed several stores.
 To its credit, Quality gave its laid-off workers severance pay.
 Salaried employees received an average of 11.4 weeks of severance pay, while hourly employees averaged 4.2 weeks.
 Quality withheld and paid FICA on these payments, but it, and 1,850 former employees joined together to file a claim for refund to get the FICA payments back.
 The IRS refused, and Quality went to court.